 In Chapter 80 When Haruhi says she's going to be an obstacle to their rescue and that she's having doubts about her abilities, Hikaru tells her that it hurts, but she's the one who knows Tamaki the best and vice versa and because of that, she must go escort him to the airport.
 Awwwww.

 Kotatsu: Tamaki likes these a lot, just ask Kyoya.
 It must run in the family because Tamaki's mother asks Kyoya if he owns one when he met her on a class trip to France.
-Kotatsu are often used to symbolize close, warm family relationships, something they both desire very much.
+Kotatsu are often used to symbolize close, warm family relationships, which is something they both desire very much.

 Or, in response to the above, Kaoru "I've never seen one up close!"